slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 The private key is your identify.
 If the private key is lost/stolen, then you lost your identify.
 There are many well-known wallet applications, and this handbook won't cover all of them.

 However, I will mention some specific wallets.
 Please note, the wallets mentioned here can be trusted to some degree.
-But I cannot guarantee they will have no security issues or risks, expected or not, during use (I won’t repeat more.
+But I cannot guarantee they will have no security issues or risks, expected or not, during use (I won't repeat more.
 Please always keep in mind the two main security rules mentioned in the prologue)

 Classified by application, there are PC wallets, browser extension wallets, mobile wallets, hardware wallets and web wallets.
 In terms of internet connection, they can be mainly divided into cold wallets and hot wallets.
 Before we jump into the crypto world, we must first think about the purpose of the wallet.
 The purpose not only determines which wallet we should use, but also how we use the wallet.